Bank of England readies tools to rein in risky mortgage lending

 The BoE added that British banks' financial health had improved since its last report in November but that uncertainty about the cost of past misconduct had increased.

-Banks like Barclays and Royal Bank of Scotland have been fined millions of pounds for rigging the London Interbank Offered Rate, or Libor, an interest rate benchmark.
+Banks like Barclays (BARC.L) and Royal Bank of Scotland (RBS.L) have been fined millions of pounds for rigging the London Interbank Offered Rate, or Libor, an interest rate benchmark.

 Lenders are also paying huge sums in compensation for mis-selling loan insurance and allegations are emerging that banks have manipulated the foreign exchange market.